GeneralEmbeddedCLibraries/cli/README.md

 ### **Registration of user command**

-Registration of user command is done in run-time with no pre-conditions.
-Maximum number of commands is limited to *uint8_t* data type, meaning 255.
-Additionally there is also maximum number of all user table limitation.
-It is adjustable by *CLI_CFG_MAX_NUM_OF_USER_TABLES* macro inside *cli_cfg.h*.
+Registration of user command can be done in run-time with no pre-conditions, as shown in example below:

-Example of registration of user defined CLI command table:

 ```C
 // User test_1 function definiton